rkiuchir/2018OsakaEQ/README.md

-# 2018OsakaEQ
+# SeisPlot
-Plot 2018 Osaka earthquake aftershock distribution in 3-D interactive map
+Plot recent earthquake aftershock distributions in 2-D and 3-D map

 This repo stores my personal python notes for learning how to play with python.